Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 This explains why the same model can succeed on one query and fail on another about the same topic: the knowledge was compressed identically, but the teaching conditions (channel capacity, noise, receiver state) differed.

-### 2.3 Channel Capacity: The Limit of Reliable Knowledge
+### 2.3 Channel capacity: the limit of reliable knowledge

 Shannon's noisy channel coding theorem (Shannon, 1948):